-Civilians will be found on some building investigations (typically those of more populated buildings, like schools, offices and apartments).
+Civilians will be found on some building investigations (typically those of more populated buildings, like schools, offices, shopping malls, hospitals and apartments).
 They will mostly run around in panic and won't take cover.
 They cannot pick up or use any equipment.

 The appearance of civilians will be different depending on in which building they appear; they can be lower, middle, or upper class.